matpratta/koa-router-static/README.md

 # koa-router-static
 Static file serving compatible with koa-router.

+## WARNING
+This project is no longer maintained.
+It's been a long time and there are probably much better ways to do this today.
+Please refer to https://github.com/pkoretic/koa-static-server instead.

 ## Usage

 Simply use the middleware in your router and choose a directory.
 The module will already find the file you requested and serve it for you.